-Perfecting your skincare routine at home is one thing, but making sure that your skin is in tip-top shape during travel is a whole different ball game.
+Perfecting your skincare routine at home is one thing, but making sure that your skin looks in tip-top shape during travel is a whole different ball game.
 As quarantine restrictions loosen up, we’ll be taking more vacations in the upcoming months.
-But how do you keep your skin healthy when exploring different places?
+But how do you keep your skin looking healthy when exploring different places?

 There’s a lot of adjustment that goes into your skincare for traveling.
 Your routine will be different whether you opt for a hot, summery trip in the tropics or go for a ski resort in the snowy mountains up north.
 The important thing is to know how to tweak your routine depending on where you go.

-You also have to ensure that you take all the extra measures to keep your skin healthy and glowy even with the additional stress and jet lag that comes with travel.
+You also have to ensure that you take all the extra measures to keep your skin looking healthy and glowy even with the additional stress and jet lag that comes with travel.
 Ready to satisfy your wanderlust?
 Here are some of Vine Vera’s top tips for skin care for traveling.

 What Happens to Our Skin When We Travel?